-The High Performance Programme is focussed on winning medals at the Olympics in Rio 2016 and Tokyo 2020.
+The high performance programme is focused on winning medals at the Tokyo Olympics in 2020.

-The model is based on the athlete’s ability to deliver a medal in 2016 and 2020.
+The model is based on the athlete’s ability to deliver a medal in 2020.

 Athlete performance levels represent the minimum requirement for squad eligibility, however they do not guarantee selection.